 1. Consultation before application

 In order to ensure that students are able to prepare their application properly, the Erasmus+ Institutional Coordinator in cooperation with the faculty coordinators holds an informational and consultation session before the application period.
-The time and date of the consultation session is 14 February 2022 4.30 p.m.
+Please read the entire call for applications carefully.

 2. Choosing your destination

 Registration and the application procedure are online (see below).
 The preferred destination and institution have to be indicated on this interface.
 The “Partner Institutions” table can help you make a choice, but this does not have to be your final decision.
 In case of a successful application, you will be able to choose from all the available places at the so-called distribution meeting.
 Therefore, you will be able to change your preferences later.